rust-lang/rustlings/README.md

 rustlings run myExercise1
 ```

-Or simply use the following command to run the very next unsolved exerice in the tutorial:
+Or simply use the following command to run the next unsolved exercise in the course:

 ```bash
 rustlings run next